NHAS/wag/README.md

 The `Policies` section allows you to define what routes should be both captured by the VPN and what ports and protocols are allowed through Wag.

-Rules use the subnet prefix lenght to determine which rule applies.
+Rules use the subnet prefix length to determine which rule applies.
 The most *specific* match is use to determine the level of user access to a route.
 For example:
 ```json
  "*": {